Olga-Tysevich/BalanceHub/README.md

 ## How to Run
 1. Clone the Repository
-   git clone -b master git@github.com:Olga-Tysevich/BalanceHub.git Generate JWT keys (for example, using - https://jwt-keys.21no.de/), specify the expiration time of the keys, and fill in your database paths and credentials.
+   git clone -b master git@github.com:Olga-Tysevich/BalanceHub.git

-2. Set up .env like .env-example
+2. Set up .env like .env-example.
+Generate JWT keys (for example, using - https://jwt-keys.21no.de/), specify the expiration time of the keys, and fill in your database paths and credentials.

 3. Run the Databases
    Navigate to the tracker directory and run the following command to start the databases: